 The actual output voltage produced by the alternator will vary depending on temperature and load, but will typically be about 1-1/2 to 2 volts higher than battery voltage.
-At idle, most charging systems will produce 13.8 to 15.3 volts with no lights or accessories on.
+At idle, most charging systems will produce 13.8 to 14.3 volts with no lights or accessories on (although some may charge at a slightly higher voltage depending on temperature, engine RPM, type of battery, and the battery's state of charge).
 This can be measured by connecting the positive (+) and negative (-) test leads of a voltmeter to the battery posts while the engine is running.

 Most alternators that are charging properly should produce a voltage of about 13.8 to 14.2 volts at idle with the lights and accessories off.
 Always refer to the vehicle manufacturer's specifications.
 Many Asian vehicles, for example, have higher charging voltages of around 15 volts.